CukierDev/InfiniteZipline/README.md

 # InfiniteZipline

-A simple mod that allows for infinite ziplines build for RedLoader
+A simple mod that allows for infinite ziplines, built for [RedLoader](https://github.com/ToniMacaroni/RedLoader)